-- High WBC count (leukocytosis) may signify an underlying malignancy.
+- A high WBC count (leukocytosis) may signify an underlying malignancy.

 - A low WBC count (leukopenia) may point toward a bone marrow problem or related to some medications, such as chemotherapy

-- A low red blood cell count or low haemoglobin may suggest anaemia, which can have many causes.
-Possible causes of high red blood cell count or haemoglobin (erythrocytosis) may include bone marrow disease or low blood oxygen levels (hypoxia).
+- A low red blood cell count or hemoglobin may suggest anemia, which can have many causes.
+Possible causes of high red blood cell count or hemoglobin (erythrocytosis) may include bone marrow disease or low blood oxygen levels (hypoxia).